HEFTIEProject/zarr-benchmarks/docs/index.md

 All benchmarks were run 5 times, and the mean values from these runs are shown in the graphs below.

+### Hardware

+Reading and writing arrays was done to and from local SSD storage, to mimic real world usage when reading/writing to/from a disk.
+This means times given are the full time needed to read/write to/from disk.

 ## Compressors

 This section shows how varying the compressor and it's configuration affects